logdog/LearnDrake/pendulum/README.md

 These files are generated from their respective `.yaml` files.
 It is important to note that the namespace provided in these `.yaml` files must match the namespaces provided in the other `.h` and `.cc` files throughout this example.
 See the `.yaml` files for more details.

 ## pendulum_plant.*
-This file describes the dynamcis of the pendulum, given by the equation
+This file describes the dynamics of the pendulum, given by the equation
 $$ ml^2 \ddot\theta + b\dot\theta + mgl\sin\theta = \tau $$
 where $m$ is the mass of the point-mass, $l$ is the length of the (massless) rod, $b$ is the damping coefficient, $g$ is the acceleration due to gravity, $\theta$ is the angle of the pendulum from the downward position, and $\tau$ is the torque applied to the base of the pendulum.
 The dynamics are described in the function
 ```c++